LinWeizheDragon/LinWeizheDragon.github.io/index.md

 # Profile
 Hi, this is Weizhe Lin.
-Currently, I am a third-year engineering student at University of Cambridge.
+Currently, I am a final-year engineering student at University of Cambridge.
 This page is to list some of my projects and publications to help other researchers to know me better.
 [my Google Scholar page](https://scholar.google.com/citations?user=4hMhIecAAAAJ)

 # Education